openresty/opm/README.md

 File dist.ini
 =============

+The `dist.ini` file specifies the meta data of a package and is used by `opm build` to generate a tarball that is ready to upload to the remote pacakge server.
+This file should sit at the top of the library or module source tree.

-The `dist.ini` file contains the following keys (or properties) in the default top-level section:
+This file uses the [INI file format](https://en.wikipedia.org/wiki/INI_file).
+It contains the following keys (or properties) in the default top-level section:

 [Back to TOC](#table-of-contents)